 Transit NJ Transit delays between New York and Newark caused by ‘trespasser strike,’ agency says Service was suspended for at least 30 minutes Friday morning.
 NJ Transit trains were delayed Friday, March 9, 2018, after a "trespasser strike," the agency said.
-Photo Credit: Getty Images / Spencer Platt By Nicole Brown email@example.com @ncb417 Updated March 9, 2018 8:00 AM Print Share fbShare Tweet gShare Email NJ Transit trains between New York and Newark were delayed for up to 60 minutes Friday morning after an Amtrak train hit a person in Secaucus, the agency said.
+Photo Credit: Getty Images / Spencer Platt By Nicole Brown email@example.com @ncb417 Updated March 9, 2018 8:00 AM Print Share fbShare Tweet Email NJ Transit trains between New York and Newark were delayed for up to 60 minutes Friday morning after an Amtrak train hit a person in Secaucus, the agency said.
 The transportation agency tweeted that service was suspended between the two stations at about 6:40 a.m. because of a “trespasser strike.”
 Service was restored by around 7:15 a.m., but extensive delays were expected.
 Some Amtrak trains also were delayed because of the incident.
 Further details were not immediately available.
 By Nicole Brown firstname.lastname@example.org @ncb417 Nicole Brown is the Internet News Manager at amNY.com, covering local news since 2016.
 She has written for MSNBC.com and was editor-in-chief of NYU’s Washington Square News.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.